ray-zak/instagram-clone-School-project/readme.md

 ## Project Description

 * A simplified version of Instagram that allows users to share photos, comment on shared photos, and follow other users.
+Runs as a web app.

 ## Core Features